cki-project/kpet-archived/README.md

   ie. the bit after the "#".
 * `environment`: Dictionary with environment variables that should be set when running this test case.
+* `maintainers`: List of strings with the names and emails of the test case maintainers.